Archive Page: Hedonisia Hawaii EcoFeminist Community

 Interested volunteers with writing and research skills may work on the various research and writing projects as part of their work exchange under the Hedonisia Fair-Trade Volunteer Program or as Intern Community Managers.

-We offer a Feminist Enterprise Business Coaching Sessions based on our C.A.F.E.
-(Community Activist Feminist Environmental) Entrepreneur approach to business which is designed especially for those who wish to create businesses that further the cause of female equality.
+We offer a Feminist Enterprise Business Coaching Sessions based on our Activist Entrepreneur approach to business which is designed especially for those who wish to create businesses that further the cause of female equality.

-In our interpretation of feminist philosophy, we focus on empowerment as opposed to victimization.
-So we welcome those who are knowledgable about female self defense to come to Hedonisia to teach self defense classes for women!
-If you have skills or experience in self defense you are welcome to offer them as part of your volunteer or intern work!
+In our interpretation of feminist philosophy, we focus on female empowerment as opposed to victimization.
+So we invite prospective volunteers, interns, and guests who are knowledgeable about female self-defense to come to Hedonisia to teach self-defense classes for women.